 11:45AM – 12:25PM

 1:45PM – 2:30PM

-Share Best Practices: Women of the Vine & Spirits Corporate Partners
+Share Best Practices: Women of the Vine & Spirits Corporate Members

-Moderator: Molly Davis, V.P. of Premium Marketing.
-E. & J. Gallo
+Moderator: Molly Davis, V.P. of Premium Marketing, E. & J. Gallo Winery

 Jolene A. Yee, Vice President & General Counsel, Delicato Family Vineyards

-Tina Mahaffey, Region Director, West, Treasury Wine Estates
+Tina Mahaffey, VP West & Plains Region, Treasury Wine Estates

 Anita Cook-Motard, CSW, Director of Strategic On Premise Accounts D&E Fine Wine, Southern Glazer's Wine & Spirits